The Classification of 3+1d Symmetry Enriched Topological Order: Acknowledgments

 \section{Acknowledgments}

 It is our pleasure to thank Andrea Antinucci, Arun Debray, Ryohei Kobayashi, Dmitri Nikshych, Abhinav Prem, Sakura Schäfer-Nameki, Juven Wang, and Weicheng Ye for helpful discussions regarding the content of this paper.
+In addition, we would like to thank the referee for careful reading our manuscript and suggesting many improvements.
 TD is supported by the Simons Collaboration on Global Categorical Symmetries.
 He would also like to thank the University of Oxford where part of this work was completed.
 MY is supported by the EPSRC Open Fellowship EP/X01276X/1.
 He would also like to thank Harvard University, where part of this work was completed.
 This research was supported in part by grant NSF PHY-2309135 to the Kavli Institute for Theoretical Physics (KITP).
 Part of this work was completed at the KITP and benefited from interactions with the participants of the program “Generalized Symmetries in Quantum Field Theory:\ High Energy Physics, Condensed Matter, and Quantum Gravity”.